gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Get-AIPFileStatus.md

 This command gets the Azure Information Protection status of the file named Test.docx.
 This file has a main label of Confidential, and a sub-label of All Company.
 The file is protected by using the template Contoso, Ltd - Confidential View Only.

-### Example 2 Create a report of the status of files in a folder.
+### Example 2: Create a report of the status of files in a folder
 ```
 PS C:\> Get-AIPFileStatus \\SharedDrive\SharedFolder\DocsFolder | Export-Csv c:\ReportsFolder\Report.csv -NoTypeInformation
 ```

 This example creates a .csv report of all files in the DocsFolder of the shared drive.
 If a previous report exists in c:\ReportsFolder\Report.csv, it will be overwritten.

-### Example 3 Count of confidential files in a folder.
+### Example 3: Count of files with a specific label in a folder
 ```
 PS C:\> (Get-AIPFileStatus \\SharedDrive\SharedFolder\DocsFolder | Where-Object {$_.MainLabelName -eq 'Confidential'}).Count
 ```